 Lay your small bowl on black cardstock.
 Trace and cut 6 circles.
 The circle size should only be slightly larger than the cans themselves.
 These will be the rims of the hat cans.

-Cut a strip of the striped paper paper to fit around the can.
+Cut a strip of the striped paper to fit around the can.
 Use a glue stick to secure.

 Use hot glue to adhere hat rim black cardstock circles to the cans.